-With the continuing fast pace growth of online retailing Whistl wanted to find out what UK consumers are looking for in a ‘good returns policy’ as it becomes an increasing influencing factor in consumers online purchasing decisions.
+With the continuing fast pace growth of online retailing Whistl wanted to find out what UK consumers are looking for in a ‘good returns policy’ as it becomes an increasingly influencing factor in consumers' online purchasing decisions.

 Although free returns appeared to be the most popular feature of a good returns policy, the research found that half of UK consumers would expect quick refunds to be implemented too; with those receiving a lower income (under £10K) considering this the most crucial factor in a returns policy.
 As well as quick refunds, this demographic also values pre-printed labels and reusable packaging much more than any other income group.

 Quick refunds are deemed marginally less important as income and salaries increase; with those earning £60k+ considering it significantly less essential and preferring a simple and easy returns process instead.
 Overall quick refunds are still the second most desired feature in a good returns policy.